 After refrigeration – Slice them into Fries.
 They are extremely soft so be gentle.

 Place in the Brine Solution for 1 1/2 hours.
 Strain well before deep frying.
 The Potato is already at mash consistency pretty much and further cooking when deep-frying softens it even further.

 Deep Frying Fries

 Deep fry first to extract all the water out in the form of steam and to apply more heat to create a mash center.
 Continue to deep fry until the steam has subsided.
-We then remove them from the fryer and allow the Deep Fryer to come back to temp (400 F).
+Then remove them from the fryer and allow the Deep Fryer to come back to temp (around 400 F).

 At this point, we could just freeze these to deep fry later or if needed now, wait for the fryer to come back to full temp before frying for a second time.